On the complexity of symmetric vs. functional PCSPs: Introduction

 \begin{restatable}{corollary}{corTernDich} Let $\A$ be a symmetric structure and $\B$ be a functional structure such that $\A \to \B$.
 Assume that both $\A$ and $\B$ have exactly one relation of arity at most 4.
 Then, either $\PCSP(\A, \B)$ is solvable in polynomial time, or $\PCSP(\A,\B)$ is \NP-hard. \end{restatable}

-An example of a Boolean symmetric structure $\A$ is $\inn{1}{3}$, and more generally $\inn{q}{r}$.\footnote{$\inn{q}{r}$ is the structure on $\{0,1\}$ with a single (symmetric) relation of arity $r$ containing all $r$-tuples with precisely $q$ $1$s (and $r-q$ $0$s).} The structure $\inn{1}{3}$ is not only Boolean (and thus is captured by Corollary~\ref{cor:BooleanDichotomy}) but also consists of a single relation of arity 3 (and thus is also captured by Corollary~\ref{cor:TernDich}).
+An example of a Boolean symmetric structure $\A$ is $\inn{1}{3}$, and more generally $\inn{q}{r}$.\footnote{$\inn{q}{r}$ is the structure on $\{0,1\}$ with a single (symmetric) relation of arity $r$ containing all $r$-tuples with precisely $q$ $1$s (and $r-q$ $0$s).} The structure $\inn{1}{3}$ is not only Boolean (and thus is captured by \Cref{cor:BooleanDichotomy}) but also consists of a single relation of arity 3 (and thus is also captured by \Cref{cor:TernDich}).
 In fact, it satisfies another property, leading to the following generalisation of $\inn{1}{3}$, which applies to structures $\A$ with a certain connectivity property.
 We will need some notation.
-Define $\dist_{R}(x, y)$ as being the distance between $x$ and $y$ when viewed as vertices in a hypergraph whose edge relation is $R$.
-Thus, for instance, $\dist_R(x, x) = 0$, and if $x$ and $y$ are in different connected components then $\dist_R(x, y) = \infty$.
-Define $\diam(V, E) = \max_{u, v \in V} \dist_E(u, v)$.
+Let $\dist_{R}(x, y)$ be the distance between $x$ and $y$ when viewed as vertices in a hypergraph whose edge relation is $R$; in particular, $\dist_R(x, x) = 0$ and $\dist_R(x, y) = \infty$ if $x$ and $y$ are in different connected components.
+Define $\diam(A, R) = \max_{u, v \in A} \dist_R(u, v)$.

 \begin{restatable}{corollary}{corDiamDich} Let $\A$ be a symmetric structure and $\B$ be a functional structure such that $\A \to \B$.
 Assume that $\A$ has a relation $R^\A$ of arity at least 3 for which $\diam(A, R^\A) \leq 1$.
 Then, either $\PCSP(\A, \B)$ is solvable in polynomial time by $\AIP$ and is finitely tractable, or $\PCSP(\A,\B)$ is \NP-hard. \end{restatable}